TheOneWhoCameBefore/fsy-navigator/README.md

 A React-based calendar application for managing staff roles, duties, and schedules at FSY (For the Strength of Youth) conferences.

-# FSY Navigator - Staff Calendar Application

-A React-based calendar application for managing staff roles, duties, and schedules at FSY (For the Strength of Youth) conferences.

 ## 🚀 Quick Start

 ### Prerequisites